State and Federal Support Opportunities

 The United States Department of Agriculture (USDA) Food and Nutrition Service (FNS) has provided multiple rounds of funding to expand the availability of wireless Supplemental Nutrition Assistance Program (SNAP) electronic benefit transfer (EBT) equipment in farmers markets.
 In Fiscal Year 2012 (FY12), FNS provided $4 million to SNAP State agencies to expand the availability of SNAP EBT equipment in farmers markets not currently participating in SNAP, by providing such equipment and services to eligible markets and direct marketing farmers.
 States with funds remaining are continuing to offer free SNAP EBT equipment to newly authorized markets and direct marketing farmers (those who became SNAP-authorized on or after November 18, 2011).
 Contact your State’s SNAP agency or farmers market association to learn more about this opportunity.

 In FY14, the USDA FNS awarded the Farmers Market Coalition (FMC) a contract to assist in improving and expanding SNAP at farmers markets nationwide.
-To fulfill one of the tasks included in the contract, FMC is providing $700,000 in free SNAP EBT equipment and services to farmers markets and direct marketing farmers with existing SNAP-authorization (those who became authorized before November 18, 2011) through this Free SNAP EBT Equipment Program.
-Eligible markets and farmers can apply for the funding starting February 17, 2015 at www.FMCtoolbox.org.
+To fulfill one of the tasks included in the contract, FMC provided $1.5 million in free SNAP EBT equipment and services to farmers markets and direct marketing farmers through the Free SNAP EBT Equipment Program.
+Please note the 2017 application closed on November 21, and USDA FNS anticipates reopening the program in 2018 at a date to be determined.
+Farmers markets and direct-marketing farmers interested in obtaining equipment through this Program once it reopens in 2018 should email FarmersMarket@fns.usda.gov to be placed onto a waitlist.

 On May 5, 2015, the USDA FNS announced the availability of grants to enable more farmers markets to serve low-income families.
-The Farmers Market SNAP Support Grants will range from $15,000 to $250,000 and must be designed to increase SNAP client accessibility and participation at farmers markets, and support the establishment, expansion, and promotion of SNAP EBT services at farmers markets.
-Eligible applicants include farmers market organizations and associations, non–profit entities, state, local and tribal nations and other organizations engaged in farmers market management.
-Applications are due June 18, 2015.
-Grant funds will be awarded in September.
-View the Request for Applications and more information here.
+The Farmers Market SNAP Support Grants ranged from $15,000 to $250,000 and were designed to increase SNAP client accessibility and participation at farmers markets, and supported the establishment, expansion, and promotion of SNAP EBT services at farmers markets.
+Eligible applicants included farmers market organizations and associations, non–profit entities, state, local and tribal nations and other organizations engaged in farmers market management.

 Farmers Market Promotion Program (FMPP)